-You should be wary of your IVA firm proposing that it will reduce payments if you agree to pay for a longer period, or suggesting a reduction in monthly payments which still doesn’t feel affordable.
+You should be wary of your IVA firm proposing things that will mean your IVA goes on for even longer.
+For example they may say they will accept lower payment if you add an extra year on.
 Sometimes a payment break of 6 months can work well, but is it likely your situation will have improved at the end of it?
 The longer your IVA will continue for, the more attractive the idea of stopping it and getting a DRO is.

 How do you change to a DRO?

 There isn’t a simple way to switch over.
 Your IVA needs to fail first, so you have to stop paying.
 Tell your IVA firm that you are stopping making your IVA payments and that you want the IVA to fail as soon as possible.